oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

 #### Example Parameters JSON

-This is a sample to create WebLogic cluster with custom T3 channel, and expose the T3 channel via Azure Load Balancer Service.
+This is a sample to create an {{ site.data.var.wlsFullBrandName }} cluster with custom T3 channel, and expose the T3 channel via Azure Load Balancer Service.
 The parameters using default value haven't been shown for brevity.

 ```json